 FFL is led by a team of early Google alums and startup founders from Stanford and MIT.
 As startup founders themselves, Mendel and Samantha enjoy advising early-stage entrepreneurs and helping them access the expertise, networks, and resources they need to grow their businesses.

 Mendel Chuang graduated from MIT with two degrees and joined Google pre-IPO.
 During his 5 years at Google, he worked on a variety of projects including Google Desktop, Toolbar, Blogger, AdWords, and AdSense, where he won the Google Founders Award.
 He was the Co-Founder and CEO of a mobile startup and is now the Executive Director of the FFL Startup Accelerator.
-He has given talks at Harvard Business School, MIT, South by Southwest, and NBC's Press: Here.
+He has given talks at Harvard Business School, MIT, and South by Southwest.

 Samantha Quist graduated from Stanford and also joined Google pre-IPO, where she led projects for AdWords, News, Trends, iGoogle, and Froogle.
 She then joined Gnip and led marketing before its acquisition by Twitter.
 Samantha was Founder and CEO of Copywriter Central and sold the company.
 She was the Executive Director of Technovation, the global startup competition for girls.
 She was a speaker at Stanford University, Juniper Networks, Google, and Technoport Norway.

 What benefits do I get as a member of FFL?